MymaQc/Economy/README.md

 # Economy
-Economy Plugin for PMMP 4 🪙
+Economy Plugin for PMMP 4 🪙 (MySQL system not finished)